apache/datafusion-comet/DEVELOPMENT.md

 - `make clean`: clean up the workspace
 - `bin/comet-spark-shell -d . -o spark/target/` run Comet spark shell for V1 datasources
 - `bin/comet-spark-shell -d . -o spark/target/ --conf spark.sql.sources.useV1SourceList=""` run Comet spark shell for V2 datasources

+## Opening Project in IDEs
+Comet is a multi-language project with native code written in Rust and JVM code written in Java and Scala.
+For Rust code, the CLion IDE is recommended.
+For JVM code, IntelliJ IDEA is recommended.

+Before opening the project in an IDE, make sure to run `make` first to generate the necessary files for the IDEs.
+Currently, it's mostly about generating protobuf message classes for the JVM side.
+It's only required to run `make` once after cloning the repo.

+### IntelliJ IDEA
+First make sure to install the Scala plugin in IntelliJ IDEA.
+After that, you can open the project in IntelliJ IDEA.
+The IDE should automatically detect the project structure and import as a Maven project.

+### CLion
+First make sure to install the Rust plugin in CLion or you can use the dedicated Rust IDE: RustRover.
+After that you can open the project in CLion.
+The IDE should automatically detect the project structure and import as a Cargo project.

+### Running Tests in IDEA
+Like other Maven projects, you can run tests in IntelliJ IDEA by right-clicking on the test class or test method and selecting "Run" or "Debug".
+However if the tests is related to the native side.
+Please make sure to run `make core`  or `cd core && cargo build` before running the tests in IDEA.

 ## Benchmark